Holocaust Museum digitizing letters from Anne Frank's father | The China Post

 “He was a lot like Anne in that he was an optimist,” Cooper said of Otto Frank at his house on Cape Cod recently.
 “He always believed the world would be right in the end, and he based that hope on the young people.”

 As the German army occupied the Netherlands, the Franks hid in the attic of Otto Frank’s office in Amsterdam.
-But they were eventually discovered and sent to concentration camps, where Anne died at age 15 — among an estimated 6 million Jews killed by the Nazis.
+But they were eventually discovered and sent to concentration camps, where 15-year-old Anne, her elder sister and her mother died — among an estimated 6 million Jews killed by the Nazis.

-But in his letters and conversations in person, Frank focused less on his family’s personal trauma and chose instead to patiently counsel Cooper through his own everyday struggles.
+But in his letters and conversations in person, Frank focused less on his family’s ordeal and chose instead to counsel Cooper through his own everyday struggles.
 For Cooper, those ranged from losing his mother, to questioning his Jehovah’s Witness upbringing to worrying about his career and romantic relationships.

 “Some of the letters really have nothing to do with Anne,” Cooper said.
 “In a lot of ways, I feel like I was adopted by Otto.
 He made me feel like I had a family during a period of real isolation.”